Common casting Faults

 5.

-A Snake roll cast is an alternative cast to a Double Spey, and both are used in a downstream wind.
-This rule applies which ever bank you are fishing, the only difference being that you would have the Left hand upper most on the Left bank, and the Right hand upper most on the right bank.
+A Snake roll cast is an alternative cast to a Double Spey cast, and both are used in a downstream wind.
+This rule applies to which ever bank you are fishing from, and as with both casts, your Left hand will be upper most on the Left bank, and your Right hand will be upper most on the Right bank.

 6.